BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Data-Layer/Geometry-Features.md

         </bs-google-maps-data>
     </bs-google-map>
     ```
-* Use the data wrapper to add the feature.
+* Or use the data wrapper to add the feature.
 <small>[How do I access the wrapper?](/Programmatic-Control)</small>

     ```typescript